Martine J. Barons

 My doctoral research in Complexity Science involved the use of relevant machine learning techniques to analyse healthcare data sets with a view to personalising healthcare.
 I used two contrasting datasets from a clinical trial and an observational study and compare the performance of the machine learning technique relative to standard statistical analysis.

 I am a responsible individual with excellent organisational skills, able to work on my own initiative or contribute as part of a team.
 I am able to plan a project and see it through to fruition, using creative thinking to circumnavigate the obstacles.
-I am able to motivate others to work towards a shared goal, to create and maintain professional networks, to teach and to engage members of the public with science at an appropriate level.
+I am able to motivate others to work towards a shared goal, to create and maintain professional networks, to teach and to engage members of the public with science at an appropriate level and engagement has been part of my promotionLink opens in a new window.
 I enjoy media work and have successfully created opportunities for myself in this area.

 2011-12 PG Cert Introduction to Academic and Professional Practice (H.E.Teaching), University of Warwick, UK